 When using a 2x or 3x drivetrain, it’s almost overwhelming to have 20-30 gears to choose from.
 You might not know which chainring you should use for the given terrain and grade or when to shift from one chainring to the other.
 It can also be a bit confusing dealing with so many gears.
 You never know exactly where you are in the gear range.
 You can easily cross-chain if you’re not paying attention.

 Another benefit of 1x drivetrains is that they free up some space on your handlebars because you don’t need two shifters.
-This gives you space for a dropper seat lever or other accessories like a cycling computer, phone moung, GPS, bell, or whatever else you care to mount on your handlebars.
+This gives you space for a dropper post lever or other accessories like a cycling computer, phone moung, GPS, bell, or whatever else you care to mount on your handlebars.
 Of course, there is less maintenance as well because there are fewer components.

 Advantage: 1x